+2 lectures and 4 laboratory hours a week.
+One semester.
+Canadian credits-2; American credit hours-3.
 23a.
-Plant Ecology: - The relationships between plants and their surroundings, including the recognition and classification of common plants.
+Plant Ecology.
+The relationship between plants and their surroundings, including the recognition and classification of common plants.
+Prerequisite: Same as for 22b.